Master AI at Work · Free Framework Guide

 The fix

 Add Role + Context before your Task.
-Specificity is the single highest-leverage change you can make to any prompt.
+Specificity is the single highest-leverage change you can make.

 The fix

-Always specify structure, length, and tone.
-If you'll spend more than 30 seconds reformatting the output, you forgot the Format block.
+If you spend 30+ seconds reformatting the output, you forgot the Format block.
+Always specify length, structure, and tone.

 04